-- 1. Turn off the main ON/OFF switch on the front of the Control Panel. - 2.
-For units that get combustion air from a Combustion Air Duct, remove that duct, located directly above the boiler (see Figure 6.3, above).
+- 1. Turn the main ON/OFF switch on the front of the Control Panel to OFF. - 2.
+For units that get combustion air from a Combustion Air Duct, remove that duct, located on the rear panel of the boiler (see Figure 6.4, below).
 For units that have an air filter in place of a Combustion Air Duct (not shown), remove the air filter.